-AUIS Library
+Moulakis Library

-The AUIS Library plays a vital role in connecting students, faculty, and scholars across the American university of Iraq, Sulaimani.
+Moulakis Library plays a vital role in connecting students, faculty, and scholars across the American university of Iraq, Sulaimani.

 Our collections of print and electronic resources support the teaching and research activities of the University.
-Our printed collections consist of around 11000 books in English, Arabic and Kurdish language along with multidisciplinary licensed electronic journal such: EBSCOhost, Project Muse, Jstor, Proquest.
+Our printed collections consist of around 12000 books in English, Arabic and Kurdish language along with multidisciplinary licensed electronic journal such: EBSCOhost, Project Muse, Jstor, and Statista.
 Furthermore, the library also maintains computers and printers for student and faculty use.
 Reading and writing centers are located in the library too.

-The AUIS Library services aim to provide the highest quality information and resources to support research activities of students and faculty by integrating information fluency into the curriculum program.

-The AUIS Library offers a variety of instruction sessions that includes walk-in classes, face to face sessions with students, curriculum-integrated sessions, workshops, games and online learning modules to support the development of students' information and digital literacy.
+Moulakis Library services aim to provide the highest quality information and resources to support research activities of students and faculty by integrating information literacy into the curriculum program to support the learning goals of AUIS students and faculty.
+The Information Literacy Program includes walk-in classes, face to face sessions with students, curriculum-integrated sessions, workshops, games and online learning modules.

-In office hours the library is staffed by a librarian and AUIS students, who are able to give advice on library and information resources.
+Moulakis library is staffed by a librarian, Library assistant and AUIS students, who are able to give advice on library and information resources.
 For more information on the library and its facilities, see the official website: library.auis.edu.krd.

-Hours during the spring and fall semesters: Sunday - Thursday: 8 a.m. to 6 p.m.
-Friday: Closed Saturday: 9 a.m. to 5 p.m.
+Hours during the spring and fall semesters:

+Sunday - Thursday: 8 a.m. to 6 p.m.

+Friday and Saturday: Closed

+Summer hours:

-Summer hours: Sunday - Thursday: 8 a.m. to 5 p.m.
+Sunday - Thursday: 8 a.m. to 5 p.m.

 Friday - Saturday: Closed